magentabusiness/magentabusiness.github.io/docs/samples/monoz/LPWA_GPS_Tracker_with_monoZ.md

 ![image](/images/samples/monoz/monoZero-18.png)

-Select an existing [dashboard](https://thingsboard.io/docs/pe/user-guide/dashboards) if you have it or create a new one if you don't have an existing dashboard.
+Select an existing [dashboard](/docs/pe/user-guide/dashboards) if you have it or create a new one if you don't have an existing dashboard.
 Click on "Add" button to add widget to the dashboard.

 ![image](/images/samples/monoz/monoZero-19.png)

-Go to dashboards in Centra-IoT OSS / ThingsBoard platform and open your dashboard.
+Go to dashboards in Centra-IoT OSS / IoT Hub platform and open your dashboard.
 The telemetry data is visualized in the widget on the toolbar.

 ![image](/images/samples/monoz/monoZero-20.png)